Azure-Samples/azd-ai-starter/HOWTO.md

 ## Reporting Issues and Feedback

-If you have any feature requests, issues, or areas for improvement, please [file an issue](https://aka.ms/azure-dev/issues).
-To keep up-to-date, ask questions, or share suggestions, join our [GitHub Discussions](https://aka.ms/azure-dev/discussions).
-You may also contact us via AzDevTeam@microsoft.com. -->
+If you have any feature requests, issues, or areas for improvement, please [file an issue](https://github.com/Azure-Samples/azd-template-artifacts/issues), including the template you're reporting issues for.